s-r-e-e-r-a-j/UniInputEngine/README.md

 sudo evtest /dev/input/event9
 ```

-This will show the full list of supported events (keys, buttons, relative movements, axes, etc.) for that device, and you can verify everything is working correctly.
+This will show the full list of supported input events (keys, buttons, relative movements, axes, etc.) and their corresponding keycodes, so you can verify everything is working correctly.